 Content is King

 The difference between your event being a huge success and being a huge failure lies in the content.
-The platform allows a variety of content to be uploaded beforehand, from PowerPoint slides to video.
+The platform allows a variety of content to be uploaded beforehand.
 Your content will change depending on the purpose of your event, but the priority should be that it is engaging and relevant.
 Doing a launch for an exciting new product and then having a two-hour event featuring an Excel spreadsheet on sales projections isn’t going to cut it.
 If you have the time and resources why not do a trial run with people on the office.
 This will help you gauge if your featured content is hitting the spot.

 Make sure whatever you include is worthwhile for your audience and justifies their investment in your event.
 There are also many features built into the platform that allow you to measure audience engagement.
 You’ll have access to polls, surveys, Q&A, all there with the purpose of helping you understand how your event is performing.
 Remember practice makes perfect, so if your content fails to wow your audience, take notes and try to improve for next time.